Alyssa-CG/Module19-Deep_Learning/README.md

 ## Project Overview

 Neural Networks and Deep Learning Techniques were used to analyse data, predict outcomes and evaluate the accuracy of the model utilised.
+For this Challenge, we were trying to create a model to predict the success of different monetary allocations from a donor, so the donor organisation could more confidently approve or deny applications.

 ## Resources
 #### Language and Packages